 In 2016 Ara Irititja became an Aboriginal Corporation – Ara Irititja Aboriginal Corporation (AIAC).
-AIAC ‘s members are other Aboriginal organisations across the Lands including the Pitjantjatjara Council, PY Media, PY Education Committee, NG Media and Indigenous Remote Communications Association (IRCA).
+AIAC ‘s inaugural members were other Aboriginal organisations across the Lands including the Pitjantjatjara Council, PY Media, PY Education Committee, NG Media and Indigenous Remote Communications Association (IRCA).
+In 2020 the project came under the umbrella of Anangu Pitjantjatjara Yankunytjatjara (APY) so is now administered by that organisation and directed by its Board.

 Institutional partnerships across Australia